Close Menu

 The ability to communicate well ranks right on top of a person’s social skills.
 Talking about things not relevant to the question, using a lot of filler words such as “ums” and “uhs”, repeating the questions, or interrupting the interviewers when they speak can surely ruin an interview.
 Hence, it is important for you to speak clearly, calmly, and in a manner that conveys the sincerity and knowledge of your words.

-• Show confidence, not arrogance
+• Show confidence, not arrogance:

 If you are applying for a senior role where you need to highlight your accomplishments and knowledge, do it in a manner that brings out your ability to work in a team and inspire and lead others towards success.
 A boastful tone, body language, or talking about others in a disdainful manner is an incorrect approach.